sugestio/documentation/export-consumption-data.md

 # Export consumption data
 Consumption data can be exported in bulk.
-It is also possible to retrieve a list of every consumption for a given user.

 Supported formats: